-The expected values for $\alpha{\rm s}(M{\rm Z})$ obtained from inclusive jets or from inclusive NC/CC DIS data to improve considerably the world average value.
+The expected values for $\alpha_s(M_Z)$ obtained from inclusive jets or from inclusive NC/CC DIS data are compared in Fig. 2.6 with present determinations from global fits based on DIS data (called PDF fits) and the world average value [99].
+It is observed that LHeC will have the potential to improve considerably the world average value.
 Already after one year of data taking, the experimental uncertainties of the NC/CC DIS data are competitive with the world average value.
 The measurement of jet cross sections will further improve that value (not shown).